People often come to us asking: what’s the easiest country to get citizenship of the EU?

 As you can see, finding the easiest country to get citizenship in the EU depends on many factors.
 Let’s take a look at some EU countries that fit the criteria of being ‘easiest’ in various ways.

-🇲🇹 MALTA: easiest country to get citizenship by investment
+🇲🇹 MALTA: easiest & fastest citizenship by investment

 Malta is one of the only remaining places where making a substantial investment (plus donation) to the government can get you citizenship fast.

 Malta also has a passive income residency pathway, which, in theory, you can use to become eligible for citizenship after five years.

 Some foreigners living there have been turned down for citizenship even after 20 years or more of residency.